davidsbatista/BREDS/CONTRIBUTING.md

 5. Optionally [run the tests](tests/README.md).
 6. [Submit your changes](#submitting-changes) by opening a pull request.

-You can expect a reply within a few days, but please be patient when it takes a bit longer.
-For more details, read below.
+You can expect a reply within a few days, but please be patient if it takes a bit longer.

 ## Preparing the environment

 ### Code away!

 BREDS runs a continuous integration (CI) on all pull requests.
-This means that if you file a pull request (PR), our full test suite -- including our linter, `flake8` -- is run on your PR.
+This means that  if you file a pull request (PR), a full test suite is run on your PR:

+-- including our linter
+`flake8` -- .

 It also means that bots will automatically apply  changes to your PR (using `pycln`, `black` and `isort`) to fix any formatting issues.
 This frees you up to ignore all local setup on your side, focus on the  code and rely on the CI to fix everything, or point you to the places that  need fixing.

 ### ...
 Or create a local development environment